Tucupita Marcano Player Props: Pirates vs. Cubs

-On Tuesday, Tucupita Marcano (.200 on-base percentage in past 10 games, 108 points below season-long percentage) and the Pittsburgh Pirates face the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
-First pitch is at 8:05 PM ET.
+The Pittsburgh Pirates, including Tucupita Marcano (.200 on-base percentage in past 10 games, 97 points below season-long percentage), take on starter Marcus Stroman and the Chicago Cubs at Wrigley Field, Thursday at 8:05 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Mets.
+In his previous game he had a hitless performance (0-for-1) against the Cubs.

 Tucupita Marcano Game Info & Props vs. the Cubs